Point of Pride

-From the food on our plates, to the homes we live in, to the fuel in our vehicles, plants impact all aspects of our daily lives.
+From our food, to our homes, to the fuel in our vehicles, plants impact all aspects of our daily lives.
 The ever-growing human population continues to increase the demand for crops and other plant products.
-As a result, the demand for plant scientists is on the rise.
-As a plant scientist, you can address challenges from the field to the laboratory.
+As a plant scientist, you can address challenges from the laboratory to the field.

-Acquire a broad knowledge of plant biology, horticulture and crop management while earning a plant sciences degree from Mizzou’s College of Agriculture, Food and Natural Resources.
+Acquire a broad knowledge of plant biology, horticulture and crop management.
+Careers include:

 - Seed Production